-D. APPEALS
+E. APPEALS

-Any complainant or identified provider who wishes to appeal a finding on a complaint may appeal the decision to the full SOMB.
+Any complainant or identified provider who wishes to appeal a finding on a complaint may appeal the decision to the SOMB.
 Appeals regarding findings on complaints will be conducted in the following manner:

 - 1. A request for appeal must be submitted to the SOMB in writing within 30 days of the date of the complaint finding letter. - 2.
-The SOMB will only consider information specific to the finding outlined by the ARC in the complaint finding letter. - 3.
-Either party may request a conference call with the SOMB in lieu of appearing in person.
-The request must be made in writing at the time of the request for the appeal. - 4.
-Both parties will receive notification of the date, time and place of the appeal and the deadline for submission of additional materials relevant to Section B., Number 2.
+Both parties will receive notification of the date, time and place of the appeal and the deadline for submission of additional materials.
 These additional materials must be limited to 10 pages and 25 copies must be received by the SOMB 30 days prior to the hearing.
-Materials received after the deadline or not prepared according to these instructions will not be reviewed at the appeal. - 5.
+Materials received after the deadline or not prepared according to these instructions will not be reviewed at the appeal. - 3.
+The SOMB will only consider information specific to the finding outlined by the ARC in the complaint finding letter. - 4.
+Copies of the complaint materials (subject to redactions or other protections to comply with statutorily contemplated confidentiality concerns) considered by ARC will be provided to the SOMB and the parties at least 30 days prior to the hearing and the parties and the SOMB are expected to make every effort to maintain confidentiality of the materials. - 5.
+Either party may request alternate electronic means with the SOMB in lieu of appearing in person.
+The request must be made in writing at the time of the request for the appeal. - 6.
 Appeals will be scheduled in conjunction with regular SOMB meetings.
-Participants must confirm, in writing, their ability to attend the scheduled appeal; failure to do so on the part of either one of the parties may result in the appeal being dismissed.
+The appellant must confirm, in writing, their ability to attend the scheduled appeal; failure of the appellant to do so may result in the appeal being dismissed.
 The SOMB staff and the SOMB chairperson will jointly review requests for a rescheduling of an appeal.
 Parties will be notified verbally or in writing, as applicable, regarding the decision on their request to reschedule.
-Requests will be reviewed based on reasonable cause. - 6.
+Requests to reschedule will be reviewed based on reasonable cause. - 7.
 Either party may bring one representative with them.
-Appeal hearings or calls will be 60 minutes long; 15 minutes for presentation by the ARC; 15 minutes for a verbal presentation by the complainant; 15 minutes for the identified provider; and 15 minutes for questions and discussion by the Board.
-Applicable time periods may be modified upon request, by either party or a SOMB member, followed by a motion by a SOMB member and a vote on the motion. - 7.
-There must be a quorum of the SOMB.
+Appeal hearings (in person or via electronic means) will be 80 minutes long: 20 minutes for presentation by the ARC; 20 minutes for a verbal presentation by the complainant; 20 minutes for the identified provider; and 20 minutes for questions and discussion by the Board.
+Applicable time periods may be modified upon request, by either party or a SOMB member, followed by a motion by a SOMB member and a vote on the motion. - 8.
+There must be a quorum of the SOMB to hear an appeal.
 ARC members count towards establishing a quorum, but must abstain from voting on the appeal per SOMB by-laws.
-The Vice-chair in not considered a member of the ARC. - 8.
-The SOMB will consider appeals in open hearing and audio record the proceedings for the record. - 9.
-The SOMB must vote on the original findings of the Application Review Committee (ARC).
-They must vote in one of the following three ways: